Travelers' information station: Brazil

-TIS stations in Brazil are known as Radiovias ou Rádio-estradas.
-Currently, Brazil has only a single TIS station in operation, called CCR FM.
+TIS stations in Brazil are known as Radiovias or Rádio-estradas.
+Currently, Brazil has only one TIS station in operation, called CCR FM.
 The radio station operates on low-power antennas along Presidente Dutra Highway, between São Paulo and Rio de Janeiro, on 107.5 MHz, and airs information about traffic and news.
 Between 2004 and 2018, Radiovia Freeway FM, a TIS station operated on 88.3 MHz, was also on the air along the BR-290, between Porto Alegre and the northern coast of Rio Grande do Sul.

 The service of TIS stations is not provided for by the Brazilian broadcasting law, however, Folha de S. Paulo has reported in July 2019 that the Brazilian Ministry of Communications wants to include in its agenda the regularization of TIS stations.
 In May 2021, the Brazilian government launched the project to implement TIS stations on the country's federal highways, authorizing concessionaires to operate radio stations with coverage on the roads.
-These stations were exempt from the "A Voz do Brazil" airing requirements.
+These stations were exempt from the A Voz do Brazil airing requirements.